Authorize AI-driven state transitions before they bind the enterprise.

 Synthetic public demo only.
 For deeper diligence, OntoGuard can provide private packet artifacts, integration materials, and technical briefings under NDA.

-Runtime-Seam Proof: What OntoGuard Proves at the Release Boundary
+Execution-Boundary Proof: What OntoGuard Proves Before Consequence

 Technical view: runtime-seam proof table